Skip to content

 1. Log in to Resource Manager as a user with ZenManager or Manager role

-2. Navigate to Advanced > SAML Authentication
+2. Navigate to Advanced > SAML Authentication.

-5. Optionally specify an alternative XPath expression for determining login.
+5. Optionally, specify an alternative XPath expression for determining login.
 Ex: *//saml:Attribute[@Name='uid']/saml:AttributeValue/text()

-7. If your IdP requires signed AuthnRequests select "Sign AuthN request".
-Private key and certificate can be supplied or generated with the "Generate Self Signed Key/Cert
+7. If your IdP requires signed AuthnRequests, select Sign AuthN request.
+You can obtain private key and certificate with the Generate Self Signed Key/Cert.

 Usage

-Any users attempting to access Zenoss will be redirected to the configured 'IdP URL'.
+Any users attempting to access Zenoss are redirected to the configured IdP URL.
 To bypass SAML authentication, navigate to Zenoss with a query string of saml=0:

 https://<zenoss-host>/zport/dmd?saml=0